Why Pay-for-Performance (or Pay-per-Lead)

 In the case where the employees are paid by the hour, it should be clear that the vendor has now increased his out-of-pocket costs, and risks, not only on his employees' ability to generate leads, but your willingness to pay for them.
 Not that any sane businessperson would do that, but let's look at the numbers.
 Let's say that he pays his people $10/hour, and charges you $500 per appointment.
 He may even pay his people a per-appointment bonus to motivate them.
 Assuming that they can generate a lead in less than 50 hours (assuming there's no bonus and no other expenses,) he makes money, right?
 Sounds like a win-win: The telemarketer makes money, you make money, and the vendor makes money.
 But what kind of a business model is it where you might disagree about whether a lead is qualified or not?
 Do you really want to be debating every lead?
 And what if you win the argument?
 What do you think the vendor is going to do the next time?
 Keep generating leads that you're going to argue about?
 Don't bet on it.
 Today you might feel comforted by the fact that you can control your costs with the approval process, but it is that very comfort that only serves to draw you into the trap.

 Let's be clear: The only thing that matters to him is that you pay for the leads.
 He doesn't care if they're qualified or not.
 How could he?
 Regardless of what he does, or of the quality of the lead, he ultimately has no control over whether they're qualified - since you're the judge, jury and executioner.
 Now you could argue that he should care because if he generates good leads, you'll pay for them; or that the criteria are clear.
 But he knows that - when push comes to shove - you WILL push back.
 This is because you're only human, and you're running a business; and you will resist paying as you've already demonstrated by the fact that you're opting for pay-per-lead.
 And he also knows that if the survival of his business depends on your integrity and good will, based on what you've already done (in opting for pay-per-lead,) he will lose - so he simply will not play that game.
 He knows that instead of worrying about generating leads, he needs to spend his time getting you to pay for them.
-Congratulations on an excellent strategic decision!
+Congratulations on an excellent strategic decision: You've been conned.

 So let's now talk about what this does to your business - because it will have an impact.
 There are a couple of situations that we've seen in the market, but here are two of our favorites: